Package 'dtgiw'

 Title: Discrete Transmuted Generalized Inverse Weibull Distribution

 Description: The Discrete Transmuted Generalized Inverse Weibull (DTGIW) distribution is a new distribution for count data analysis.
-The DTGIW is discrete distribution based on Atchanut and Sirinapa (2021). <DOI: 10.14456/sjst-psu.2021.149>.
+The DTGIW is a discrete distribution based on Atchanut and Sirinapa (2021). <DOI: 10.14456/sjst-psu.2021.149>.
+In addition, a function for maximum likelihood estimation of the DTGIW distribution is provided.

 Authors: Atchanut Rattanalertnusorn [cre, aut], Sirinapa Aryuyuen [aut]